zephinzer/joeir-dot-net/README.md

 Filenames in **UPPERCASE** are considered to be variables used in the deployment manifests.
 Filenames in **lowercase** contain variable values that scripts use to generate files/output results not directly related to the deployment manifests.

 ### Code Discipline
 As far as possible, we keep secrets and keys out of the deployment manifests in `./.config` and `./.deployments` directories which are universally ignored using `.gitignore`.
 This allows me to open-source this repository without fear you'll hunt down my servers.
+Just kidding.

 ### Configuration
 All configuration should be held in a `./.config` directory relative to the deployment and it should have a `.gitignore` file which ignores all files other than the `.gitignore`.
 This directory will contain keys and other sensitive information required for generating the final deployment files, so **remember the `.gitignore`**.